jaswdr/blog/content/blog/using-s3-as-a-database.md

 This client will be the one used in all examples below.

-> Notice: I'm considering that you already have installed the [aws](https://aws.amazon.com/cli/) CLI tool and configured your account credentials in your `~/.aws/config` file.
+> :exclamation: I'm considering that you already have installed the [aws](https://aws.amazon.com/cli/) CLI tool and configured your account credentials in your `~/.aws/config` file.

 ## Creating a Bucket